-We currently operate 31 retail stores in North America and have a distinct philosophy when opening new ones.
+We currently operate over 30 retail stores in North America and have a distinct philosophy when opening new ones.
 Ever since we transformed the former meatpacking facility (above photo) into our first store in Ventura in the early ‘70s, it’s been our belief that using and improving existing buildings, rather than constructing new ones, is the most responsible thing to do.
 We do our best to stick to this principle, but when we can’t, we build our buildings to last, design them with aesthetic appeal and try to make use of environmentally conscious construction materials and fixtures.
 And we always do our best to make our stores unique, reflecting the history and natural features of their locations.

 Burning nonrenewable fossil fuels to produce electricity and generate heat pollutes air, soil and water, speeds global warming and further destabilizes an already unstable world dependent on hydrocarbons.
 Hydroelectric dams ﬂood precious landscapes and compromise important wildlife habitat.
 Nuclear power poses all sorts of dire threats, among them radioactive waste, nuclear proliferation and the potential for devastating accidents.

 We have 498 solar panels at our headquarters that reduce our overall electricity demand from the grid by an estimated 14 percent.
 We retrofitted our design studio with LED lighting, which is expected to save 38 percent of the electricity previously used for lighting.
 In 2012, we installed a new heating, ventilation and air-conditioning system in the Lost Arrow Building.
 It runs on electricity and is designed to draw in air from the outside, clean it via an ultraviolet air scrubber and filter, then push it through the building to replicate an “open window environment.”
 We installed SMARTGRID readers throughout the building to ensure the system is circulating air appropriately.
 It can also heat and cool the building as needed.